ric2b/Vivaldi-browser/chromium/docs/chrome_browser_design_principles.md

   existing features to be refactored, except as need arises.

 ## Structure, modularity:
-* Features should be modular with no dependency cycles.
+* Features should be modular.
-    * This is a provisional design principle.
-We are currently investigating feasibility.
-TODO: canonical example
     * For most features, all business logic should live in some combination of
       //chrome/browser/<feature>, //chrome/browser/ui/<feature> or
       //component/<feature>.
     * WebUI resources are the only exception.
 They will continue to live in
       //chrome/browser/resources/<feature> alongside standalone BUILD.gn files.
     * This directory should have a standalone BUILD.gn and OWNERs file.
+    * All files in the directory should belong to targets in the BUILD.gn.
+        * Do NOT add to `//chrome/browser/BUILD.gn:browser` or `//chrome/browser/ui/BUILD.gn:ui`.
+    * Circular dependencies are allowed (for legacy reasons) but discouraged.
+        * Circular dependencies onto `//chrome/browser/BUILD.gn:browser` or
+          `//chrome/browser/ui/BUILD.gn:ui` are often necessary when
+          modularizing existing features without committing to a large refactor.
     * This directory may have its own namespace.
-    * This directory should have a public/ subdirectory to enforce further encapsulation.
+    * The BUILD.gn should use public/sources separation.
         * The main reason for this is to guard against future, unexpected usage of parts of the code that were intended to be private.
 This makes it difficult to change implementation details in the future.
-        * The BUILD.gn should use public/sources separation.
+        * This directory may have a public/ subdirectory to enforce further encapsulation.
     * Corollary: There are several global functions that facilitate dependency inversion.
 It will not be possible to call them from modularized features (no dependency cycles), and their usage in non-modularized features is